 So, are you ready to start exploring Southern Wine Trails?
 I’m already ahead of you, come on!

-(Florida Wine Country Guide to North Florida Wineries by Pamela Watson is due out in paperback, January 2018.
-Look for it in bookstores, Florida wineries, and on Amazon.com)
+(Florida Wine Country Guide to North Florida Wineries by Pamela Watson is available in bookstores, Florida wineries, and on Amazon.com)